 To keep shoulders healthy and pain-free, it’s important to know how to spot and avoid common injuries.

 Shoulder instability happens most often in young people and athletes.
 When muscles and ligaments that hold it together are stretched beyond their normal limits, the shoulder becomes unstable.
-For younger people, this condition may be a normal part of growth and development.
+For younger people, this health problem may be a normal part of growth and development.
 Shoulders often stiffen or tighten with age.

 In athletes, shoulder instability is caused by certain motions used in tackling or pitching, for example.
 These motions put great force on the shoulder, stretching the shoulder ligaments over time.
-It can cause pain that comes on either quickly or over time, a feeling that the shoulder is loose, or a weakness in the arm.
-Treatment includes rest, physical therapy or surgery.
+It can cause pain that comes on either quickly or gradually, a feeling that the shoulder is loose, or a weakness in the arm.
+Treatment includes rest, physical therapy, or surgery.

-A shoulder separation, or sprain, happens when the ligaments that hold the clavicle to the roof of the shoulder tear.
-If this happens, the clavicle is pushed out of place and forms a bump at the top of the shoulder.
+A shoulder separation, or sprain, happens when the ligaments that hold the clavicle to the acromion tear.
+If this happens, the clavicle is pushed out of place and may form a bump at the top of the shoulder.
 Sprains often happen during a fall, when your hand or arm is outstretched to stop the fall, or when you fall on a hard surface.
 When the sprain happens, it causes severe pain, a misshapen shoulder, and decreased shoulder movement.
 Treatment depends on the severity of the sprain.
-To help decrease pain and swelling, apply ice right after the injury.
-Keeping the arm in a sling to limit the movement of the shoulder lets ligaments to heal.
-This is followed by physical therapy exercises.
+To help ease pain and swelling, apply ice right after the injury.
+Keeping the arm in a sling to limit the movement of the shoulder lets ligaments heal.
+This is often followed by physical therapy exercises.
 Sometimes, surgery is needed.

-If the ligaments holding the shoulder muscles to bones tear and can’t hold the joint together, the shoulder is dislocated.
+If the ligaments holding the shoulder bones tear and can’t hold the joint together, the shoulder is dislocated.
 Falling onto an outstretched hand, arm or the shoulder itself, or a violent twisting, can cause a shoulder dislocation.
 The main symptom is pain in the shoulder that becomes worse with movement.
-To treat a dislocation, apply ice right after the injury to decrease pain, swelling and bleeding around the joint.
+To treat a dislocation, apply ice right after the injury to ease pain, swelling, and bleeding around the joint.
 Within 15 to 30 minutes of the injury, the joint will be painful and swollen.
-A dislocated shoulder needs urgent medical care.
+A dislocated shoulder needs urgent care.
 Healthcare providers treat dislocations by using gentle traction to pull the shoulder back into place.
 When the shoulder pops out of the socket repeatedly, it’s called recurrent instability.
-Recurrent instability can be treated with surgery to repair the torn ligaments.
+Recurrent instability can be treated with surgery to fix the torn ligaments.